 In our response to the ITC, we presented an alternative model which simplified the current top-of-pyramid reports but retained the measurement focus and basis of accounting of the underlying fund statements.
-A few moments ago we provided you with that revised model.
-The revised IGFOA model incorporates the points which I will be making.
-The primary difference between the revised IGFOA model and our previous model is that the revised model includes a "capital asset fund," which I will also discuss.
-You may recall that our top-of-pyramid statements included two columns, one for "tax-financed funds" and another for "fee-financed funds," with no total column.
-Our revised model again uses the flow of total financial resources measurement focus and accrual basis of accounting in the "tax-financed funds" (which we have renamed

-"governmental activities" in the revised model) and the flow of economic resources measurement focus and accrual basis of accounting in the "fee-financed funds" (which we have renamed "business-type activities" in the revised model).
+At the November 10 hearing, we will be submitting a revised version of that model to you.
+The revised IGFOA model will incorporate most of the suggestions which we will make below.
+It will again use the flow of current financial resources measurement focus and modified accrual basis of accounting in the "tax-financed funds" (renamed "governmental funds" in the revised model) and the flow of economic resources measurement focus and accrual basis of accounting in the "fee-financed funds" (renamed "business-type funds" in the revised model).
 We ask that you reconsider our model.
 We assert that the measurement focus and basis of accounting which is appropriate at the fund level is also appropriate at the top of the pyramid.
-We believe that having columnar totals carry forward from one level of the pyramid to the next is an important feature which should be retained.
-At the same time, reports can be simplified by preparing top-of-pyramid statements with only two columns as we did in our model.
-Three columns would be shown if discretely presented component units are involved as I will describe later.
+At the same time, reports can be simplified by preparing top-of-pyramid statements with only two columns (or three columns if nonblended component units are involved as discussed below), as we did in our model.

+We suspect that the entity-wide perspective described in the PV was inspired by the popular reports which are now issued by some governments.
+We do not deny that some individuals find such reports helpful or instructive.
+However, as we have illustrated above, adopting the concepts underlying popular reporting as generally accepted accounting principles and incorporating them into a government's standard financial statements would create more problems than would be solved.